MLRS Frequently Asked Questions

 What can I do in MLRS without an account?

-Without an account, you will be able to find historical and current land status information, access frequently asked questions, read how-to documents, and watch self-paced video tutorials.
-By creating an account, you will be able to unlock more features that enable you to manage your claims online.
+Without an account, you can find historical and current land status information, access frequently asked questions, read how-to documents, and watch self-paced video tutorials.
+By creating an account, you can manage your mining claims online.

 What can I do in MLRS when I am logged in?

 MLRS is being implemented in phases.
-Initially you will be able to use MLRS for mining-related claims, such as submitting a new lode, placer, tunnel site, or mill site mining claim.
+Currently you can use MLRS for mining-related claims, such as submitting a new lode, placer, tunnel site, or mill site mining claim.

 You will also be able to take action on an existing lode, placer, tunnel, or mill site claim, including: